Psychosynthesis: The Self

-The relationship of "I" and Self is paradoxical.
+The relationship of the "I" and the Self is paradoxical.
 Assagioli was clear that "I" and Self were from one point of view, one.
 He wrote, "There are not really two selves, two independent and separate entities.
 The Self is one".
 Such a nondual unity is a fundamental aspect of this level of experience.
-But Assagioli also understood that there could be a meaningful relationship between the person and Self as well:
+But Assagioli also understood that there could be an experience of illumination that is initiated by the Transpersonal Self as well:Consciousness is able to participate, at least in part, in what takes place in the superconscious, and to receive the gifts that come down from the Spirit, and then contemplation produces illumination.
+How can one say what illumination is?
+In human language it is already difficult to express the delicate nuances and tones of normal states of mind, to indicate the different qualities of inner experiences; but how much more difficult is it to give an adequate idea of states of mind that are so much higher or more intense, and qualitatively so different from the usual ones!